MasqueCZ/LuxMeter/README.md

 3 - Keep all notes in English and translate and then delete czech notes and comments

-4 - add microphone and measurement for pre-set luminaire of LINEAR 100s fade and measurement of noise produced by driver?
+4 - add magnetic sensor to enter special mode?

+5 - menu, while choosing a program, if continuous push of a button scroll faster?
+Jump by 2, 5 or faster?